andrIvash/andrIvash/README.md

 ### Hi, I'm Andriy 👋

-I'm Andriy Ivashchenko a Senior Software Engineer with more than 10 years of experience.
-Experienced both in Front-end and Back-end technologies.
-I Spend most of my time coding outstanding projects.
+I am Andriy Ivashchenko, a seasoned Senior Software Engineer boasting over a decade of comprehensive experience.
+Proficient in a spectrum of Front-end and Back-end technologies, I specialize in the development of exceptional projects, dedicating the majority of my time to coding endeavors of distinction.

 #### :mailbox: Reach me out!